We pay this subsidy directly to your child care provider to reduce the fees you pay.

 - Centre Based Day Care, including long day care and occasional care

 - Outside School Hours Care, including before, after and vacation care

 In Home Care

 The eligibility criteria for In Home Care is different.
 You need to meet all eligibility criteria for Child Care Subsidy and extra criteria.
-You can read more about In Home Care on the Department of Education, Skills and Employment website.
+You can read more about In Home Care on the Department of Education website.